Promoted by:

 RedZed's expanded offering has allowed this broker commitment to build.
 Rather than remaining stagnant, RedZed's loans have grown and evolved, providing greater choice for both brokers and borrowers.

 "RedZed needed to get a bit more match fit last year.
 There were some product gaps where we were behind the competition and so we had to fix that.
 Last year we didn't have SMSF lending, we do now in residential and commercial.
 We didn't have an offset product, we do now.
-We didn't have a mobile app, we do now," explained said Cordle.
+We didn't have a mobile app, we do now," explained Cordle.

 "We invested much more in our digital channels as well.
 So, it wasn't just product, it was platform, it was user experience as both a broker and a borrower.
-Where"s your loan at?
-How do I check what"s happening with my loan application?
+Where's your loan at?
+How do I check what's happening with my loan application?
 We wanted to invest a lot in the experience as well as the product side.
 And the RedZed team nailed it last year, we rolled out five new products."

 We wanted to invest a lot in the experience as well as the product side.
 And the RedZed team nailed it last year, we rolled out five new products.

-- Cordle says.
+Cordle says.

 RedZed also introduced Apply Online in November last year.
 This change was made with brokers in mind as that’s the primary application tool.